zalky/runway/README.md

 refactor-nrepl/refactor-nrepl {:mvn/version "3.5.5"}
 ```

-Note that the above will not start a running application for you to
-live code with.
-Read on for how to do that.

-Also, make sure you have read the [simple guidelines](#reload) on how
-to make your reloaded REPL experience more robust.
-But TL;DR:

-1. Do not move your REPL into a namespace backed by a Clojure file on
-   the classpath

-2. Always require and alias any namespaces you want to use in your
-   REPL

-3. No AOT compile, no defonce

 ## Concurrent Functions <a name="concurrent"></a>

 Runway provides a means to run multiple concurrent functions via deps
 aliases.
 This is mostly useful when these concurrent functions need
 access to the same runtime, otherwise you would just run them as
 separate processes.
-Lets say you want to start an application server,
+Lets say you want to start a
+`com.stuartsierra.component` based application server, an nREPL
-an nrepl server, and a file watcher to reload code.
-Runway provides
+server, and a file watcher to reload code.
+Runway already provides
-three functions that do this for you.
+three built-in functions that do this for you.

 Just configure a `deps.edn` that looks like the following: